Silly Myths: Things You Don’t Want to Say, At a Cocktail Party, or Clam Bake.

 The Germans also had nothing like the gun Stabilization system the Sherman had, and the Lee also had for its 37mm gun.
 The Germans also had a lot of trouble producing tank engines in the 400 to 500 hp range that was reliable enough for tank use.
 The US had four to choose from.

 The Germans liked the Sherman and T-34 so much they rebuilt any they captured and used them in combat.

 It was not uncommon for the Germans to have whole tank units filled with captured and slightly reworked T-34s and M4A2 tanks.
 The Sherman would be a refreshing surprise on the reliability front, and probably as easy to keep running as their native PIII and PIV tanks.
 They had whole company size units made up from these captured tanks.

-They also liked to convert these captured tanks into ARVs, since their native armor was such a automotive disaster and couldn’t take the added stress of recovering tanks.
-In the west, they also used captured allied tanks, and there are pictures of just about every model and sub model of Sherman with Nazi markings.
+They also liked to convert these captured tanks into ARVs, since their native armor was such an automotive disaster and couldn’t take the added stress of recovering tanks.
+In the west, they also used captured allied tanks, and there are pictures of just about every model and submodel of Sherman with Nazi markings.

 Nazi Germany never developed and deployed ‘Funny’ Tanks, no dozer blade kits, no mine clearing tanks, no floating tanks not even a good ARV.

 There are several reasons for this.
 For dozer blade systems, their tank automotive systems were just not reliable enough to take the extra weight.
 The Shermans M1 Dozer kit added more than 7000 pounds to the tanks weight.
 This would have immediate failures on Panthers or PIV drivetrain if they tried to install similar kits.
 The Panzer III might have been able to take the extra weight, but the PIII had really gotten long in the tooth by 44.